AEM desktop app release notes

 The version of the app you plan to install on your local machine requires a specific Adobe Experience Manager server version/additional server-side components (service packs, hot fixes, or feature packs).
 Contact your AEM administrator for help.

-Support for different asset and file types
+Support for different assets and file types

 The application supports assets stored in AEM that represent binary file for its basic operations.
 Opening files in the native desktop application relies on the operating system association of the specific file types like PNG or JPG to specific applications like Mac Preview or Adobe Photoshop.